moby/moby/docs/README.md

 Notes
 -----
-* The index.html and gettingstarted.html files are copied from the source dir to the output dir without modification.
-So changes to those pages should be made directly in html
 * For the template the css is compiled from less.
 When changes are needed they can be compiled using lessc ``lessc main.less`` or watched using watch-lessc ``watch-lessc -i main.less -o main.css``